LtHummus/AuthThingie/README.md

 ```

 Everything should be more or less self-explanatory at this point.
 Essentially, you have your users and your rules.
 Every user needs an `htpasswdLine` (essentially the output generated from `htpasswd -nB <username>`), a flag indicating if they are an admin, and a list of roles that the user has.
-Note you will need to set some things in the `play` section (TODO: make it so you don't have to do that): notably the domain for the session, the secret key (please don't use the one in the sample file; just any long, randomly generated string will do), and the hostnames the server will live under (`auth.example.com` and perhaps `auth:9000` so Traefik can talk to it internally).

 Each rule has a `name`, a list of `permittedRoles` (which can be empty for admin only), a `public` flag (public means everyone is allowed, logged in or not), and then at least one of `hostPattern`, `pathPattern`, or `protocolPattern` to match against.
 Any of those three not specified means "ANY".
 Everything is specified using simple wildcards: `?` matches a single character, and `*` matches many characters (on the todo list is a rule tester).
 Any path that matches no rules is implicitly "admin-only."
 Admin users implicitly have access to everything.

-`auth_site_url` should be the public URL of the authentication site.
-Note you will also have to add the proper domains to your `play.filters.hosts` section of the config file.
-You should add all hostnames that this site can potentially be reached from (both inside your docker network and outside).
-Alternatively, you can add `play.filters.disabled += play.filters.hosts.AllowedHostsFilter` to the config file to disable the hosts filter completely.
-You will need to set your domain for the `play.http.session.domain` entry.
+`auththingie.authSiteUrl` should be the public URL of the authentication site so AuthThingie can redirect properly. `auththingie.domain` should be the root domain of your server.
+For example, if all of your sites are `*.example.com` (like `auth.example.com`, `foo.example.com`, etc, this should be set to `example.com`)

+TIP: if you want your sessions to auto expire, you can set the `auththingie.timeout` config value to the session duration (for example `12h`).

-When logging in is needed, the user will automatically be redirected to a login page.
+When a user needs to log in, the user will automatically be redirected to a login page.
 Once logged in, the user will be redirected back to where they were going (if they have permission).
 Additionally, credentials can be passed in using basic-auth (via the `Authorization` header).
 This is useful if you have an app that interacts with a service behind your authentication but can't handle the redirects properly.
+If you have something that conflicts and uses the `Authorization` header for its own purposes, you can override the header that AuthThingie looks at by setting the `auththingie.authHeader` config value.

 ### Upgrading from 0.0.x series